Canstar Resources (CVE:ROX) Stock Price Up 20% – Time to Buy?

-Shares of Canstar Resources Inc. (CVE:ROX – Get Free Report) rose 20% during mid-day trading on Thursday .
-The company traded as high as C$0.06 and last traded at C$0.06.
-Approximately 106,000 shares were traded during mid-day trading, an increase of 75% from the average daily volume of 60,482 shares.
+Canstar Resources Inc. (CVE:ROX – Get Free Report) rose 20% during trading on Thursday .
+The stock traded as high as C$0.06 and last traded at C$0.06.
+Approximately 106,000 shares changed hands during mid-day trading, an increase of 75% from the average daily volume of 60,482 shares.
 The stock had previously closed at C$0.05.

 About Canstar Resources